GatorEducator/java-assignment-solution-100-01/README.md

 your own private repository, and the course instructor and/or GitHub enables Travis for it.
 If you are using Travis for the first time, you will need to authorize Travis CI to access the private repositories that you created on GitHub.
-If you do not see either a yellow circle or a green checkmark or a red x in your listing of commits, then please ask the instructor to see whether or not Travis CI was correctly enabled.
+If you do not see either a yellow &#9679; or a green &#x2714; or a red &#x2717; in your listing of commits, then please ask the instructor to see whether or not Travis CI was correctly enabled.

 ## System Requirements